 Here, we answer all the questions you have about your wedding ring finger, including where all the traditions actually originate from.
 Grab a cuppa – it’s time to get clued up.

-READ MORE: The Most Unusual and Unique Wedding Rings
+- The Most Unusual and Unique Wedding Rings

-Which Finger is the Wedding Ring Finger?
+Which Finger Is the Wedding Ring Finger?

 The majority of people wear their wedding ring on their left hand, particularly in the UK.
+Tradition states that your wedding ring is worn on your fourth finger and this finger is often known as the wedding ring finger.

 READ MORE: How to Choose Your Wedding Rings